Dr. Wait said common risk factors for varicose veins include:

 - Elevating your feet whenever possible.

-- Surgical procedures to address problem veins if they are painful or causing wounds.
-The most common surgical procedure is called catheter ablation, which involves radiofrequency or laser energy to cauterize (heat) and close varicose veins in the legs.
+- Minimally invasive procedures to address problem veins if they are painful or causing wounds.
+Among the most common procedures, is a catheter ablation, which involves radiofrequency or laser energy to heat and close varicose veins in the legs.
+Another option entails the use of a chemical agent to successfully close the abnormal veins.

-- Superficial procedures, such as injections or laser therapy, to close veins for cosmetic purposes.
+- Superficial procedures, such as other methods of injections or surface laser therapy, to close veins for cosmetic purposes.